ammar/regexp_parser/README.md

 # type: group, token: close, text: ')' [15..16]
 ```

-A one-liner that returns an array of the textual parts of the given pattern:
+A one-liner that uses map on the result of the scan to return the textual
+parts of the pattern:

 ```ruby
 Regexp::Scanner.scan( /(cat?([bhm]at)){3,5}/ ).map {|token| token[2]}